usra-riacs/quantum-approximate-optimization/README.md

 ### Operating system
 This project has been tested mainly on Ubuntu, with limited tests on Windows and MacOS.

+Note: on MacOS, you might need to comment out all pixi's "features" that have "gpu" in the name.
+This is because pixi attempts to solve the environments for all systems at the same time, and MacOS does not support CUDA.

 ### Clone repository

 Run the following command wherever you want the repository to be stored